 For new startups, just starting to build their first product, it’s a no-brainer to build it on serverless.
 It’s very cheap and quick to get started.
 You don’t have to have that much knowledge about the backend processes, since the cloud providers handle all that and you can just focus on building your product and it’s functionality.
 The go-to-market time is much shorter than with previous computing models and it scales automatically when you get successful and have tons of users pouring on your site.
 See, a no-brainer!

 With already established companies, it’s harder to switch to serverless because of the legacy systems and processes that they have in place, but I’m here to argue that it might be worth the pain!

 Big companies = big savings

 For established companies (depending on their specific use case), serverless architecture gives the opportunity to save money that was previously paid for hosting idle code.
-With serverless, you only pay for when your code is executed.
-The bigger the company and the more complexity it’s technology has - the bigger the potential savings can be.
+With serverless, you only pay for it when your code is executed.
+The bigger the company and the more complex its technology has – the bigger the potential savings can be.